brunexgeek/machina-x86/README.md

 Building
 --------

 Clone the repository in your machine.
-In the root directory, type the following commands to create the ISO image:
+In the root directory, type the following command to build the software and create the ISO image:

 ```
 # make iso